BridgesLab/FellowshipWorkshopDocuments/Planning/TraineeAcitivtyPlans.md

 ### Technical Workshops

 This could integrate with the [monthly professional development workshops](#regular-monthly-trainee-workshops).
-Ideas could be core presentations, RNAseq/scRNAseq analyses, image analyses, etc.
+Ideas could be core presentations, RNAseq/scRNAseq analyses, image analyses, etc.  This could also be a way to bring in expertise from other departments or programs (computer science, statistics, engineering)

 * **Goals** Provide scientific training opportunities.
 * **Measureables and Evaluation**  Attendance.